How sinuses affect the eyes, and what you can do about it

 Eye pain, especially when moving the affected eye

-If orbital cellulitis has been ruled out, you may be able to treat periorbital cellulitis at home with oral medications with close supervision by an ophthalmologist.
-Orbital cellulitis typically requires hospitalization and IV antibiotics.
+You may be able to treat periorbital cellulitis at home with oral medications under close supervision of an ophthalmologist.
+Orbital cellulitis requires hospitalization and IV antibiotics.
 It is important to see a doctor right away if you think you or your child may have either condition.

 Other sinusitis complications that can affect the eyes

-There are other sinusitis complications that can affect your vision, though most are rare.
-It's still a good idea to know about these problems so you can get medical care right away if necessary.
+There are other complications of infected sinuses that can affect your vision, though most are rare.
+It’s still a good idea to know about these problems so you can get medical care right away if necessary.

 Cavernous sinus thrombosis